angelalemo/Hackathon_Group4/README.md

 - Organic farming communities in Thailand
 - Open source libraries and frameworks used in this project
-- Hackathon organizers and mentors
+- Hackathon organizers and mentorsvvvvvv